-Families can look very different, but there are some important principles God has put in place to give us that strong foundation in life so we can deal with traumas like the pandemic.
+Families can look very different, but there are some important principles God has put in place to give us that strong foundation in life.
 The Torah has many instructions for healthy, happy families, including the importance of marital faithfulness, respect for parents, and family times such as Shabbat and the feasts.
 Following the Torah kept the families of Israel remarkably strong throughout the millennia, especially when out in exile.

-However, Israeli families are not the source of strength they once were.
-Ironically since returning to Israel and becoming more secular, the family unit has been under attack.
+Ironically since returning to Israel and becoming more secular, families have been sadly suffering.
 Over 130,000 households are now single parent families – that’s one in eight children growing up with only one parent at home, the fifth-highest rate in the OECD.2 Abortion is legal, easily accessible and state-funded.
-Approximately 40,000 Israeli babies are aborted every year,3 killing children who had a right to live, and leaving women with heavy emotional baggage to carry.
+Approximately 40,000 Israeli babies are aborted every year, 3 killing children who had a right to live, and leaving women with heavy emotional baggage to carry.

 While God has been clear and consistent throughout His word about the sanctity of marriage, promiscuity is rampant in Israel and same-sex unions are celebrated.
 But you cannot have the security of loving families without the commitment of loyalty and covenant.
 In giving us His laws God is not stealing our freedom, but showing us the path to healthy communities built on the foundation of loving homes.
 As is so often the way, we think we know better than God, and only when we’ve gone too far down our own path we can see it has taken us far away from where we wanted to be.
 God knows us and He loves us.
 His law is good.

 It all reminds me very much of Elijah’s battle with Jezebel to win back the heart of the people.
 Our society suffers from a chronic fracture between children and fathers, but this is something God longs to address.
 He is our ultimate Father, and He is able to turn hearts around.